yuchi1989/ssltimer/README.md

 We can use any input as the premaster secret in a ClientKeyExchange message and send it to the TLS server.
 The server will decrypt it using the private key.
 But if the input does not meet the format of a 48-byte premaster secret, the TLS server will send an alert "bad_record_mac" and terminate the connection.

-I will use our guessed q as the premaster secret and timing the process from sending the ClientKeyExchange message to receiving the TLS alert.
+I will use our guessed q as the premaster secret and time the process from sending the ClientKeyExchange message to receiving the TLS alert.

 I use [Python-scapy-tls_ssl](https://github.com/tintinweb/scapy-ssl_tls) to implement the TLS handshake and timing process.
 Since I will use RSA for key agreement, the cipher suites will be RSA_WITH_AES_256_CBC_SHA, RSA_WITH_AES_128_GCM_SHA256 or RSA_WITH_AES_256_CCM.